 These actions in response to the Russian invasion of Ukraine has resulted in the devaluation of Russian currency, a downgrade in the country's credit rating, significant declines in the value and liquidity of securities issued by Russian companies or the Russian government, and/or significant impairment of the funds' ability to buy, sell, or receive proceeds from those securities.
-Currently, funds that hold affected Russian equity securities have fair valued such securities effectively at zero, which may continue for an extended period of time.
+Currently, funds that hold affected Russian equity securities have generally fair valued most or all such securities effectively at zero, which may continue for an extended period of time.
 Ongoing sanctions, the continued disruption of the Russian economy, or future military actions by Russia have and could continue to severely impact not only the performance of Russian securities or derivatives with exposure to Russian securities or currency, but also the economies of other European countries and globally.
-Moreover, the measures have and could continue to adversely affect global financial and energy markets, global supply chains, inflation, and global growth and thereby negatively affect the value of the fund's investments beyond any direct exposure to Russian issuers or those of adjoining geographic regions.
-The duration of ongoing hostilities and corresponding sanctions and related events cannot be predicted and may result in a negative impact on performance and the value of fund investments, particularly as it relates to Russia exposure.
+Moreover, the measures have and could continue to adversely affect global financial and energy markets, global supply chains, inflation, and global growth and thereby negatively affect the value of a fund's investments beyond any direct exposure to Russian issuers or those of adjoining geographic regions.
+The duration of ongoing hostilities and corresponding sanctions and related events cannot be predicted and may result in a continued negative impact on performance and the value of Russian investments.